shoutem/shoutem.github.io/_posts/1-5-3-AlternativeLayouts.md

 ```

 <br/>
-In order to get a list item with the small image we can extend `RestaurantsList` and override only the `renderRow` method.
+In order to get a list item with the small image we can extend `List` and override only the `renderRow` method.
 You can c&p code below to `RestaurantsSmallList`.